RavSinghChandan/RavSinghChandan/README.md

 ---

-## 👋 Overview
+## Overview

-I build and maintain backend systems where **scale, correctness, and reliability** matter.
+I design, build, and maintain backend systems where **correctness, reliability, and scale** are non-negotiable.

-My work focuses on designing APIs, services, and distributed components that behave predictably under load, remain debuggable in production, and evolve without breaking existing consumers.
+My experience spans building APIs, microservices, and distributed components that operate under real production constraints — concurrency, partial failures, evolving requirements, and long-term maintainability.

-I value **clear design decisions**, **boring reliability**, and **code that survives change**.
+I focus on **clear design decisions**, **predictable system behavior**, and **code that remains understandable years later**.

 ---

+## Engineering Philosophy

+- Prefer **simple, explicit designs** over clever abstractions
+- Optimize first for **correctness**, then for performance
+- Treat failures as a design input, not an edge case
+- Write code for the **next engineer**, not just the compiler
+- Measure systems by how they behave **under load**, not in demos

+I don’t chase tools — I choose them deliberately based on constraints.

+---

-## 🧠 Engineering Focus
+## Technical Focus

 - Backend development using **Java (8–21)** and **Spring Boot**
 - Designing **microservices**, REST APIs, and distributed workflows
-- JVM fundamentals, concurrency, thread safety, and performance
+- JVM fundamentals: memory model, concurrency, thread safety, performance
-- System design with emphasis on scalability, fault tolerance, and maintainability
+- System design with emphasis on scalability, fault tolerance, and operability
+- Event-driven systems and asynchronous processing
+- Production debugging, incident analysis, and permanent fixes
 - Frontend collaboration using **Angular** with performance-first thinking
-- Production debugging, incident analysis, and long-term fixes

-I don’t chase tools — I choose them deliberately based on constraints.

 ---

-## 🛠 Core Tech Stack
+## Core Technology Stack

 **Backend:** Java, Spring Boot, Kafka, REST APIs
 **Frontend:** Angular, RxJS